Clinical pastoral education (CPE)

 CPE is an interfaith educational program that provides training to the next generation of spiritual providers.
 Our pastoral care team engages, empowers and educates everyone involved in the healing process to deliver holistic, patient-sensitive care.
 CPE is nationally recognized as the highest standard for pastoral care education in a clinical setting.

-The CPE program at Research Medical Center is accredited by the College of Pastoral Supervision and Psychotherapy (CPSP), and is comprised of three programs:
+The CPE program at Research Medical Center is dually accredited by the College of Pastoral Supervision and Psychotherapy (CPSP) and Clinical Pastoral Education International (CPEI).
+It is comprised of three programs:

 - CPE Residency Program of one year — September through August